ysaikai/ysaikai.github.io/_pages/teaching.md

 - Although the subject is not per se statistics or machine learning, many of the techniques covered here are widely used in those areas.

 ### Lecture schedule
-The topics are subject to change.
 Some topics are heavier than others, taking more than a week.
 Class materials will be similar to web pages found in the link under each topic.

 | Week | Topic |
 | :--- | :--- |